Prudential RideLondon Cycling Show

 Following the inaugural Prudential RideLondon Cycling Show, the plaudits from visitors and exhibitors have rolled in.
 While this first edition of the show occupied only a small footprint, it offered a big experience for the 35,000 visitors.
 While guest appearances on the Box Hill Cafe Prudential Stage by the likes of Laura Trott and Martyn Ashton were met with great enthusiasm the display teams of Animal WD40 Actions Sports and Andrei Burton were wowing huge crowd throughout out the three-day show with incredible stunts.

 Hundreds of visitors were able to have their picture taken on Wiggo’s Olympic Throne and thousands signed the Prudential RideLondon Inspiration Wall.
-With prizes on offer for cycling trip to the USA or Canada, the 1km virtual time trial saw people queuing to enter, most were good enough to win a race jersey and some now have a greater appreciation of the skill and endurance the professional sprinters possess.
+The 1km virtual time trial saw people queuing to enter – most were good enough to win an event jersey and some now have a greater appreciation of the skill and endurance the professional sprinters possess.

 In the coming months we will update these pages as plans unfold for the 2014 event.